MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Introduction

-Despite recent advances, applying GNNs to multi-omics data remains challenging and relatively underexplored \cite{zhang2021graph, valous2024graph, paul2024systematic, ballard2024deep}.
-The irregular nature of graph-structured data further complicates this task, as each node may have a variable number of neighbors, and many standard deep learning operations are not directly applicable in this setting \cite{chen2023bridging}.
-Although several GNN-based frameworks have been proposed for multi-omics integration, many of these works exhibit substantial limitations, which we summarize into three main areas: (1) \textbf{Inadequate modeling of high-dimensional, heterogeneous omics data}: To address high dimensionality (i.e., the ``small $n$, large $p$'' issue), existing methods typically apply simple filtering techniques, such as removing low-variance or zero-valued features, or selecting features based on univariate statistical tests.
-Some approaches flatten multi-omics data by concatenating omics layers before graph construction, which weakens modality-specific signals and ignores biological heterogeneity.
-Others rely heavily on hand-crafted similarity graphs (e.g., Pearson or cosine similarity), which may miss nonlinear, task-specific relationships, ignore the sparse and scale-free nature of biological graphs, and are sensitive to arbitrary thresholding or preprocessing pipelines.
-(2) \textbf{Vulnerability to class imbalance}: While class imbalance is prevalent in biomedical datasets (e.g., rare diseases, early-stage cancer detections, or minority subtypes), it is rarely addressed during model development or evaluation.
-Many existing models optimize for overall accuracy, which can be misleading when predictions favor the majority class.
-In these scenarios, even high accuracy may reflect poor minority class detection.
-As a result, these approaches often lack robustness and generalizability in imbalanced settings, where accurate prediction of minority cases is of greater biological and clinical importance.
-(3) \textbf{Limited interpretability and biological insight}: Interpretability is essential in biomedical research, as understanding which features or omics modalities drive predictions is essential for trust, transparency, and downstream biological discovery.
-However, most existing GNN-based models lack built-in interpretability.
-Instead, they rely on computationally intensive post hoc analyses or ablation studies to infer importance, which are not scalable and may introduce instability.
-In addition, they typically treat all omics types equally, failing to uncover their relative contributions.
 To address these limitations, we propose \textbf{MOTGNN}, a novel and interpretable graph-based framework for multi-omics data integration that combines supervised graph construction with hierarchical representation learning.
-Our key contributions are as follows: \begin{itemize} \item \textbf{Modality-specific modeling with supervised graph learning}: We utilize XGBoost to filter informative features for each omics type, and leverage the structure of the trained decision trees to construct sparse, supervised, and modality-specific graphs.
+Our main contributions are summarized as follows: (1) \textbf{Modality-specific modeling with supervised graph learning}: MOTGNN employs XGBoost to identify informative features for each omics type and uses the trained decision-tree structure to construct sparse, supervised, and modality-specific graphs.
 This approach preserves biologically meaningful interactions while reducing noise and redundancy.
-We then apply GNNs to learn latent representations from each graph, which are integrated through a DFN to model cross-omics interactions. \item \textbf{Imbalance-robust architecture}: MOTGNN consistently outperforms existing models across all datasets, achieving 10-50\% improvement in F1-score on class-imbalanced real-world data.
-Its design mitigates overfitting to the dominant classes and remains effective in detecting minority class signals, addressing a critical limitation in biomedical classification tasks. \item \textbf{Integrated interpretability at feature and omics levels}: MOTGNN enables end-to-end interpretability without requiring post hoc analysis.
-It provides (i) feature-level importance scores to identify top-ranked biomarkers within each modality, and (ii) omics-level contribution scores, offering insights into which data types (e.g., methylation, mRNA, or miRNA) are most influential for prediction.
-This layered interpretability potentially supports downstream biological discovery and facilitates clinical relevance. \end{itemize}
+Omics-specific GNNs learn latent representations from each graph, which are then integrated through a deep feedforward network (DFN) to capture cross-omics interactions.
+(2) \textbf{Imbalance-robust architecture}: MOTGNN consistently outperforms existing models across all datasets, achieving 10-50\% improvement in F1-score on class-imbalanced real-world data.
+Its design mitigates overfitting to dominant classes and effectively detects signals from minority classes, addressing a critical limitation in biomedical classification tasks.
+(3) \textbf{Integrated interpretability at feature and omics levels}: MOTGNN provides end-to-end interpretability without requiring post-hoc analysis.
+It generates (i) feature-level importance scores to identify top-ranked biomarkers within each modality, and (ii) omics-level contribution scores to quantify the relative importance of each data type (e.g., methylation, mRNA, or miRNA), supporting both biological discovery and clinical insight.